Science made simple

 Children make up only 5 percent to 10 percent of known PNH cases.

-Studies of children with PNHParoxysmal nocturnal hemoglobinuria (PNH)A rare disease in which the body attacks and destroys its own red blood cells, leading to fatigue, weakness, headaches and other symptoms, including chest pain and abdominal pain. are few and far between.
+Studies of children with PNHParoxysmal nocturnal hemoglobinuria (PNH)A rare and chronic disease in which the body attacks and destroys its own red blood cells, which may result in anemia and blood clots.
+This process, called hemolysis, can lead to symptoms including fatigue, weakness, headaches, chest pain, abdominal pain and others. are few and far between.

 In this study, scientists wanted to better understand how PNH may present differently in adults vs in children.